testthedocs/github-pages-deploy-action/README.md

 With the action correctly configured you should see the workflow trigger the deployment under the configured conditions.

+`PAGES_CNAME`: The CNAME to use for pages (Optional)

+This variable should contain the CNAME you want to run your pages under.
+The action will use this to generate the necessary `CNAME` file.

 ## Contributing

 We are a community effort, and everybody is most welcome to participate!